 - include a financial or in- kind contribution from the organization

-- involve collaboration with others
+- involve collaboration with others, when appropriate

 - leverage financial support through multiple funding sources